Jobvdb/xpath-autocomplete/README.md

 This could help developers suggest possible queries to their users.

-Initially, this module initially was intended to be used in a front-end website testing app.
+Initially, this module was intended to be used in a front-end website testing app.